John Cranko: Death and legacy

 In 1973, Cranko choked to death after suffering an allergic reaction to a sleeping pill he took during a transatlantic charter flight from Philadelphia to Stuttgart, two days after the company completed a successful tour of the United States at the Academy of Music in Philadelphia.
 The flight made an emergency landing in Dublin where Cranko was pronounced dead upon arrival at a hospital.
 His mother, Grace, who was divorced from Herbert and lived in what was then Rhodesia, learned of his death from a radio broadcast.

-Cranko was buried at a small cemetery near Castle Solitude in Stuttgart.
+Cranko was buried at a small cemetery near Solitude Palace in Stuttgart.

 In 2007, the Stuttgart Ballet celebrated what would have been Cranko's 80th birthday with the Cranko Festival.
 The ballet Voluntaries by Glen Tetley was created in his memory.
 The John Cranko Society in Stuttgart, founded in 1975, promotes knowledge of ballet and Cranko's work, supports performances and talented dancers, and every year presents the John Cranko Award.